Shreshth Rajan. Originally written Summer 2025, updated April 2026.

 If this is not done by 2030, it probably will not happen.
 India needs eight million new jobs a year.
 The current path delivers informal work at $8/hour productivity.
 The automation path delivers fewer, better jobs at multiples of that, with growth absorbing the displaced.
 The transition is painful.
 The alternative is permanent: stuck near $3,500 per capita while China pushes past $25,000 and Vietnam targets $10,000 by 2035.

 Every firm in India is making the rational choice.
 Hire the worker.
 Skip the machine.
-It is the right call for each of them and a disaster for all of them.
-China solved this through state power.
-Vietnam through radical openness.
-Taiwan through decades of industrial focus.
-India has to find a way that works inside a federal democracy.
-Harder, but not optional.
+It's the right call for each of them and a disaster for all of them.
+China broke out of this through state power.
+Vietnam opened radically to foreign capital.
+Taiwan spent decades on industrial policy.
+Each found its own escape from the same trap.
+India has to find one that works inside a federal democracy, which is harder but not optional.
 You cannot underbid on wages forever.
 You can out-invest in tools today.

 Selected references: Kochhar, Kumar & Rajan (IMF/NBER) on India's structural path; Besley & Burgess (QJE 2004) on labor regulation and firm size; Hsieh & Klenow (QJE 2009) on misallocation and firm-size productivity gaps; MOSPI PLFS 2023-24 on informality; Graetz & Michaels and Acemoglu & Restrepo on robots and productivity; IFR World Robotics 2024; DeepSeek R1 and V4 technical reports; IMF SDN 2024 on AI exposure; Rodrik (JEG 2016) on premature deindustrialization; Rodrik & Sandhu (2024) on services-led development; India Economic Survey 2023-24 on employment; Lau, Qian & Roland (JPE 2000) on dual-track reform; Madsen (2004) on Danish flexicurity; Bardhan (2010) and Kohli (2012) on India's political economy of reform.